 • Internal Delivery: Assuming you have set up an LTL delivery or even a parcel delivery, and the recipient needs the carrier to place the products inside a garage, their home, or another location on the property beside the point of off-loading, an additional internal delivery service charge is warranted.

-• Special Handling: This accessory charge typically occurs when the shipper sets up a delivery requiring special handling, such as hazardous materials, international, or medical equipment.
+• Special Handling: This accessory charge typically occurs when you set up a delivery requiring special handling, such as hazardous materials, international, or medical equipment.

-While these are all services that most carriers offer, the problem occurs when the shipper fails to notate the information on the freight estimate.
-There is another common charge called limited access, that are the most common type of accessorial charges.
-This problem is typically caused by poor communication between the shipper and the recipient, by not planning receipt of delivery based on the carrier’s terms or expected delivery times.
+While these are all services that most carriers offer, the problem occurs when you fail to notate the information on the freight estimate.
+There is another common charge called Limited Access, which is one of the most common types of accessorial charges.
+This problem is typically caused by gaps in customer communication, by not planning receipt of delivery based on the carrier's terms or expected delivery times.
 A few examples include:

-It’s clear to see based on the above examples, that the leading source of accessorial charges are simple lapses in communication, inaccurate information documented on the freight estimate, and failures on behalf of the recipient.
-These problems can cause issues with a shipper, as those unexpected charges can dip into the company profit margin, or cause issues with customers who have those charges placed on their shoulders.
+It's clear to see based on the above examples, that the leading source of accessorial charges are simple lapses in communication, inaccurate information documented on the freight estimate, and failures on behalf of the recipient.
+These problems can cause issues for you as a shipper, as those unexpected charges can dip into your company profit margin, or cause issues with customers who have those charges placed on their shoulders.

-So, the question needs to be asked – how can a shipper avoid these charges?
+So, the question needs to be asked – how can you avoid these charges?
 To be honest, the answer is simple – consistency, clarity, and transparency.
 Here are a few tips:

 • Clarify details with customers: Before you submit for a rate estimate for shipment, make sure to ask the customer about their location (business or residential).
 The key in this area is to ask them if their "business" is in a residential property.
 If it is, make sure to indicate on your freight estimate that it's a residential property for accurate estimates.
 Clarify their ability to receive the shipment to avoid missed delivery charges.